 Hiring Your Property Manager for Construction Management Projects

-It’s common for condo boards to approve larger jobs that exceed the standard maintenance and repair typically handled by a property manager, such as a renovation, an addition or other new construction project.
-However, once your condo board or HOA is ready to kickstart the project, or is just getting the conversation started, you’ll want to consider what options best fit with stated goals.
-Many HOAs believe that hiring a construction manager is the best option, but it makes sense to inquire with your property manager about suggested construction management practices, partners, costs, and services.
+It’s common for condo boards to approve larger jobs that exceed the standard maintenance and repair typically handled by a property manager, such as a renovation, an addition, or other new construction project.
+However, once your condo board or HOA is ready to start the conversation or before you kickstart the project, you’ll want to consider what options best fit the stated goals.
+Many HOAs believe hiring a construction manager is the best option, but it makes sense to inquire with your property manager about suggested construction management practices, partners, costs, and services.
 Why?
 Read on to find out.

 Want to learn more about Construction Management?